-I. ROLE OF ADVISOR, DECISION-MAKER, TITLE IX COORDINATOR
+XIII.
+ROLE OF ADVISOR, DECISION-MAKER, TITLE IX COORDINATOR

 A. Advisor.
-Reporting parties (complainants) and responding parties (respondents) may each identify one Advisor for support and consultation during any related meetings or grievance proceedings.
+Reporting parties (Complainants) and responding parties (Respondents) may each identify one Advisor1 for support and consultation during any related meetings or grievance proceedings.
 An Advisor can be anyone from within the College or outside the College, including an attorney.
 No restrictions apply; however, a person asked to serve as an Advisor may decline to serve.
-Knowledge of the grievance resolution process is important to the Advisor's role; therefore, an Advisor who is unfamiliar with the College's process and rules of decorum will be asked to participate in a brief orientation program as a condition for service in this capacity.
-College employees who provide confidential support services, or who have an actual or perceived conflict of interest, may decline to serve as an Advisor.
-Even though reporting parties and responding parties are not obligated to choose an Advisor for support and consultation during each stage of the Formal Complaint resolution process, it is strongly recommended.
+Knowledge of the grievance resolution process is important to the Advisor's role; therefore, an Advisor who is unfamiliar with the College's process and rules of decorum will be asked to participate in a pre-hearing meeting as a condition for service in this capacity.
+College employees who provide confidential support services may, at their discretion, serve as an Advisor.
+Even though reporting parties and responding parties are not obligated to choose an Advisor for support and consultation during each stage of the